AKSW/docs.ontowiki.net/guides/developer/extensiondevelopment.md

 See also the component helper section of the RDFa Views page: http://code.google.com/p/ontowiki/wiki/RDFaViews?ts=1243244705&updated=RDFaViews#Component\_Helper

-In both cases, the component controller mus extend 'OntoWiki\_Controller\_Component' and has therefore a number of inherited variables and methods available.
+In both cases, the component controller must extend 'OntoWiki\_Controller\_Component' and has therefore a number of inherited variables and methods available.
 If your component needs a helper, derive you helper class from 'OntoWiki\_Component\_Helper'.

 Typical things you can do with a Controller: